dotmaster/Reston/README.md

 ### sendMultiPart(data)

 Make a multipart submission of POST/PUT request only; data specs remain the same as _send_ but adds acceptance for Reston.file object for file streaming.

+### Reston.util.authorize_basic(username, password)

+Generates a basic authorization header that in turn can be passed to setRequestHeaders, example

+	request.setRequestHeaders(Reston.util.authorize_basic("foo", "bar"));

 ### Examples: